State Research Center of Virology and Biotechnology VECTOR: Accidents

 On 30 April 1988, a doctor died two weeks after accidentally pricking himself through two layers of rubber gloves with a needle contaminated with the Marburg virus.

 In 2004, a researcher at VECTOR died after accidentally pricking herself with a needle contaminated with the Ebola virus.

 On 17 September 2019, a gas explosion occurred at Vector.
 One worker suffered third-degree burns, and the blast blew out window panes.
-The lab has highly contagious forms of bird flu and strains of hepatitis.
 The explosion happened in a decontamination room that was being renovated by a contractor.